-Critique Design and Select Methods appear to be the rubric categories that are consistently associated with the lowest rating scores for the artifacts.
+As indicated by Figures 1 and 3 and Tables 1 and 3, Critique Design and Select Methods appear to be the rubric categories that consistently associated with the lowest rating scores for the artifacts.
 This is true for both the full data set and the subset where the raters reviewed the same artifacts.
 While the distribution of Select Method resembles the other categories in that it is approximately normally distributed, Critique Design is not normally distributed and has both the lowest average rating and the greatest number of artifacts that receive a rating of 1.
-These results could be driven by a couple of factors related to the course.
-Based on the rubric descriptions, both Critique Design and Select Methods are categories that rely more on critical thinking than on simply applying an analytical method that is typically taught in a Freshman Statistics course.
-First-year students, especially first semester freshman, likely have not developed these abstract reasoning and communication skills to the point where they can competently defend their arguments to an expert rater.
+These results could be driven by a couple of factors related to the statistics coursework.
+Based on the rubric descriptions, both Critique Design and Select Methods are categories that rely more on critical thinking and argumentation than on simply applying an analytical method that is typically taught in a Freshman Statistics course.
+First-year students, especially those who took this course in their first semester of college, likely have not developed these abstract reasoning and communication skills to the point where they can competently defend their reasoning to an expert rater.
 Alternatively, the curriculum could be failing to sufficiently cover or emphasize the importance of these topics for statistical writing.
-Instead, the course could be focused on the rote aspects of introductory statistics such as the arithmetic and algebra for hypothesis testing instead of more abstract topics like experimental design or understanding how different variable types impact the approach and tools needed to conduct valid statistical analyses and generalize the results.
+Instead, the course could be focused on the rote aspects of introductory statistics such as the arithmetic and algebra for hypothesis testing instead of more subjective topics like experimental design or understanding how different variable types impact the approach and tools needed to conduct valid statistical analyses and generalize the results.

-The EDA conducted also illustrates that the distribution of ratings by rater is not identical for both the full data set and its subset.
+Figures 2 and 4 and Tables 2 and 4 also illustrate that the distribution of ratings by rater is not identical for both the full data set and its subset.
 In both data sets, rater 3 appears to assign lower scores to artifacts on average than either of the other 2 raters.
 Disaggregating the data across rubric by rater for both data sets also reveals that there are disagreements between each rater by the type of rubric as well.
-While little information is known about the raters, we know that they all come from different departments within Dietrich College; as a result, their backgrounds could explain the variability in the ratings across rubric categories.
-The College contains a mix of academic disciplines, from more analytical and technical fields like Statistics and Data Science to more subjective fields such as English and History.
-Academics in these varied fields may not necessarily focus on statistical approaches with the sets of assumptions.
+While little information is known about the raters, we know that they all come from different departments within Dietrich College; as a result, the differences in their background could explain the variability in the ratings across rubric categories.
+The College contains a diverse set of academic disciplines, from more technical fields like Statistics and Data Science to more subjective fields such as English and History.
+Academics in these varied fields conduct research in unique ways and may not necessarily focus on statistical approaches to research with the same mindset and sets of assumptions.
 The lack of consistent training may result in some raters focusing on more mechanical aspects of the artifacts such as the Interpret Results or Initial EDA rubrics; alternatively, other raters may give less attention to these categories and focus more on the composition of the artifact and the strength of the reasoning and argument provided.
-Such differences are inherent in a subjective rating process and may help us understand the discrepancies in the results of the experiment.
+Such discrepancies are inherent in a subjective rating process completed by people rather than more objective measures.